 This type of counseling is ideal for couples that haven’t engaged in marriage counseling but are hesitant to move forward with a divorce.
-In discernment counseling, you’ll first uncover whether or not you want to commit to staying together and secondly if marriage counseling would benefit you.
+In discernment counseling, you’ll first uncover whether or not you want to commit to staying together and secondly if marriage counseling online would benefit you.

 Discernment counseling usually ends with either keeping the relationship the way it is, deciding to move forward with the divorce, or a commitment to do marriage counseling for a number of months before evaluating the situation again.